-There’s a big difference between the work you do, and the tasks you perform.
+There’s a big difference between the work you do and the tasks you perform.

 The two often blend together, at least in how we perceive our work and how our time is spent.
 But recognizing the difference can be vital to how we orient our lives.

-Note that the tasks she’s performing aren’t different from those performed by any other accountant: she could be working for clients with completely different values, and she’d still have essentially the same duties.
+Note that the tasks she’s performing aren’t different from those performed by any other accountant: she could be working for clients with completely different values and she’d still have essentially the same duties.

 It’s easy to view the tasks you perform as cog-like, which could mean your work feels unimportant, and as a result, the big picture doesn’t seem to matter too much.
 You might as well work for the company that pays the most, or the largest one available, as it’ll be less likely to fail and leave you job-less.
-You’re just an accountant; you can’t help it if that safe, reliable employer also happens to be destroying the rain forests, or is hiring sweatshop labor to produce their goods.
+You’re just an accountant, you can’t help it if that safe, reliable employer also happens to be destroying the rain forests, or is hiring sweatshop labor to produce their goods.

 This view is based on the tasks you perform, but lacks consideration for the work that you do.
 It leaves out the fact that your effort, combined with that of others, has consequences.
 Changes things.
-Your work has an impact, and what happens because of it is therefore worth your attention.
+Your work has an impact and what happens because of it is therefore worth your attention.

-We live in a world where the results of our actions, good or bad, are measurable, should we choose to acknowledge them.
+We live in a world where the results of our actions, good or bad, are meaningful, should we choose to acknowledge them.
 And though this can seem like taking responsibility for things outside of our direct control (like the actions of the corporation we work for), it also means that if enough people take personal responsibility for the work they do, there will be fewer negative consequences to track.

 Wars can’t be fought without the participation of soldiers, even if politicians are the ones who send them into battle.
-Likewise, business interests can make all the plans they want, but unless they can find people willing to work for them — willing to do their dirty work, task by task — they’ll be left stranded, numbers un-crunched, spreadsheets empty.
+Likewise, business interests can make all the plans they want, but unless they can find people willing to work for them, willing to do their dirty work, task by task, they’ll be left stranded, numbers un-crunched, spreadsheets empty.